oduameh/node-course/docs/Instructions/keys-and-wallets.md

 At this point, we have created a transaction with `cardano-cli` in the simplest possible way.
 However, we can add to what we have just done.

 Extra credit exercises:
-- Create a wallet3
+- Create a wallet3.
-- Send 10 ada each to wallet3 and wallet2 from wallet1, consuming a single UTxO
+- Send 10 ada each to wallet3 and wallet2 from wallet1, consuming a single UTXO.
-- Send 10 ada each from wallet1 and from wallet2 to wallet3 (20 ada total) in a single transaction
+- Send 10 ada each from wallet1 and from wallet2 to wallet3 (20 ada total) in a single transaction.
-- Create a transaction using `build-raw` instead of `build` (you will need to manually calculate fee, lovelaces, change, ttl, etc.)
+- Create a transaction using `build-raw` instead of `build` (you will need to manually calculate fee, lovelaces, change, ttl, etc).

-If you want to try to build a tx with `build-raw` follow the instructions here: https://developers.cardano.org/docs/operate-a-stake-pool/register-stake-address
+If you want to try to build a tx with `build-raw` follow the instructions [here](https://developers.cardano.org/docs/operate-a-stake-pool/register-stake-address).